The History of Palestine 1914-1920

 xii.
 St Remo Conference

 In present day Israel, Joseph Trumpeldor is a national hero, honoured as one of those whose influence over young Zionists forced the world to replace a promised national home in an Arab state with an independent Jewish state.
-Long after his own death, he unwittingly caused the deaths of many Palestinian policemen.

 So who was Joseph Trumpeldor?